salvalopcar/ATLAS-Open-Data-Analysis/ROOT framework analysis/README.md

-Analysis of ATLAS Open Data release with ROOT package.
+Analysis made with ROOT package.